benjee10/HabTech2/ReadMe.txt

 INSTALLATION
 Place the contents of GameData/ into your KSP/GameData/ directory.
+If you already have HabTech2, benjee10_sharedAssets or htRobotics installed, please delete the existing mod folders in your GameData directory before installing the new versions to avoid compatibility issues.

 DEPENDENCIES
-All dependencies are bundled with the release:
+All hard dependencies are bundled with the release:

 - Module Manager
 - Community Resource Pack